 Introduction to WebbPSF for Roman

-The WebbPSF package includes both JWST and Roman instrument models and is available for download and installation.
-The instructions for installation for WebbPSF are the same whether you are using the JWST or Roman functionality, so users can refer to the WebbPSF installation documentation for installation options.
+- The WebbPSF package includes both JWST and Roman instrument models and is available for download and installation.
+The WebbPSF installation documentation contains instructions and options for installation, that do not depend on the specific functionality (JWST vs Roman).

 Perrin et al., 2014.
 Proc.
 SPIE.
 Vol. 9143.